 Online Degree Completion

-Online Degree Completion helps working professionals gain fundamental knowledge of the varied aspects of business and how sub-disciplines within a business interact to contribute to the success of a private or public sector organization.
+The online degree completion program helps working professionals gain fundamental knowledge of the varied aspects of business and how sub-disciplines within a business interact to contribute to the success of a private or public sector organization.

 Respected Degree

-Go further with an AACSB accredited degree program taught by a Top-50 public university business school faculty.
+Go further with an AACSB accredited degree program taught by a top-50 public university business school faculty.

 Outstanding Value

-Higher education can pay for itself through higher earnings over your career.
-Bachelor’s degree holders make an average of $61,000 per year, this is $17,500 more than associate degree holders and $25,000 more than high school graduates, according to the U.S. Bureau of Labor Statistics.
+Higher education can pay for itself through higher earnings over your career. bachelor’s degree holders make an average of $61,000 per year, this is $17,500 more than associate degree holders and $25,000 more than high school graduates, according to the U.S. Bureau of Labor Statistics.

 Convenient, Fast, Flexible

-Earn your Bachelor’s degree around your professional and personal life in as little as 24 months and with as few as 49 classroom units.
+Earn your bachelor’s degree around your professional and personal life in as little as 24 months and with as few as 49 classroom units.

 Curriculum

-The program is a minimum of 18 courses (51 units) across Business, upper division General Education, and Writing course requirements.
+The program is a minimum of 18 courses (51 units) across business, upper division general education, and writing course requirements.

 Theories, practices, and concepts to provide planning and control information to decision makers; tax considerations that impact managerial planning and decision making.